maneshtailor/FY23SKO-OaC/Part_1-Spinning_up_an_AWS_EC2_instance.md

 and something like this for `terraform plan`:
 ```
+No changes.
+Your infrastructure matches the configuration.

+Terraform has compared your real infrastructure against your configuration and found no differences, so no changes are needed.
 ```

 If you get any errors like below, or others, double check your authentication parameters, or ask for help from your colleagues or the workshop staff.

 ```
 │ Error: error initializing newrelic-client-go: must use at least one of: ConfigPersonalAPIKey, ConfigAdminAPIKey, ConfigInsightsInsertKey